 2. Manage your expectations.
 Adopt a positive attitude toward your treatments, but be realistic about the results you can expect.
 One of the hardest parts about is accepting that you may never be 100-percent pain free.
 You may reach a point where your pain is controllable or experience periods when it goes away altogether, but it rarely goes away permanently.

 3. Maintain a healthy weight, and remember that your food is your medicine.
 Getting to and maintaining a normal, healthy weight is probably the single most important thing you can do to help reduce pain.
 Excess weight creates a tremendous amount of strain and pressure on your spine, feet, knees, and hips, not to mention putting you in the high-risk category for diabetes and heart disease.
-(Learn more about foods that reduce pain and how to stop food cravings.)
+(Learn more about foods that reduce pain.)

 4. Get interested in something bigger than your pain.
 When you’re living with pain, it’s important to keep your life “big” and to stay open to new experiences.
 I’m convinced this is one of the most vital steps for coping with pain.
 Being involved in an activity or group helps take your mind off your pain and focus it on something that is important and empowering.
 This could be a social or political cause, a faith or religion, or simply a project you’ve always wanted to do—like research the family tree or write a novel.
 Do everything you can to keep yourself in the thick of things because that is what is going to make you feel alive and useful.